aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/cvp_DDC_studios_l3ls_evpn.rst

  peer-link status                   :                  Up local-int status                   :                  Up

-Now, on Leafs 1 and 3 let's verify our Port-Channel status.
+e.
+On leafs 1 and 3 verify the  Port-Channel status.
-|br| Run the command **“sh port-channel dense”**
+f.
+Run the command **“sh port-channel dense”**

  .. note:: MLAG has an enhancement where the port-channel command will show the status of the port channel across both switches in the pair.
 See the section below.
 This output shows the status and configuration of the MLAG PortChannel of the local switch as well as the peer, with the **(P)** being the opposite switch.